hammerlab/pageant/README.md

   $normal $tumor
 ```

-you'll additionally want to fill in:
+In the above, you'll want to fill in:
 - `$spark_props`: path to [a Spark properties file](http://spark.apache.org/docs/2.1.0/configuration.html#dynamically-loading-spark-properties)
   - inline Spark-config options will work here as well, per [the Spark docs](http://spark.apache.org/docs/2.1.0/configuration.html).
 - `$intervals`: optional path to e.g. a `.bed` file to view on-/off-target stats about